 In the near-infrared, NICMOS is unique in providing imaging polarimetry (Section 4.7.1) and coronagraphy (Section 4.7.3).
+NICMOS also provides HST only capabilities longward of 1700 nm including access to the Pa line and K band.
+Furthermore the ability to defocus the NICMOS grisms has enabled spectroscopy of bright targets.
 Both WFC3 and NICMOS have grisms for slitless spectroscopy (Section 4.7.2).